-Now, I staple their writings and covers onto the kiss and have them write their name on the flag.
+Now, I staple their writings and covers onto the kiss and have them write their names on the flag.
 This gets stapled to the back of the kiss.

 I only staple the writing on the corners but leave the title page open so you can lift it up and see the writing underneath.

-The heart is assemble in the same way, but instead of foil and a flag, the kiddos get an arrow.
+The heart is assembled in the same way, but instead of foil and a flag, the kiddos get an arrow.

 On the back, the students attach the rubric they filled out earlier.
 We just get in that habit so we don’t lose it!

 Valentine’s Day Writing Activity Display